trefx/5s-crate/0.2-DRAFT/index.md

 }
 ```

-The validation phase MAY perform any additional syntactic or semantic checks required by the particular TRE and workflow, e.g. correspondence between provided and expected input parameters, in which case this should be reflected by adding such entities to _object_ (checked) and _instrument_ (expected) as arrays.
+The validation phase MAY perform any additional syntactic or semantic checks required by the particular TRE and workflow, e.g. correspondence between provided and expected input parameters, in which case this should be reflected by adding such entities to `object` (checked) and `instrument` (expected) as arrays.

 #### Workflow retrieval phase

 The referenced workflow crate may be retrieved by the TRE before Sign-off or Workflow Execution, potentially using a local proxy (see [Finding the RO-Crate archive](#finding-the-ro-crate-archive) and [Security considerations](#security-considerations)).
-In this case, the retrieval SHOULD be indicated by a [DowloadAction](http://schema.org/DownloadAction) with the Workflow RO-Crate’s distribution as _object _(indicating the URL that was downloaded from, potentially following Signposting).
+In this case, the retrieval SHOULD be indicated by a [DownloadAction](http://schema.org/DownloadAction) with the Workflow RO-Crate’s distribution as `object` (indicating the URL that was downloaded from, potentially following Signposting).

-Implementations MAY choose to unpack and add the Workflow Crate folder to the Bagit, in which case it SHOULD be indicated as an additional data entity referenced as _result_, which reference the _mainEntity_ from _sameAs_ and the download location in _distribution_.
+Implementations MAY choose to unpack and add the Workflow Crate folder to the Bagit, in which case it SHOULD be indicated as an additional data entity referenced as _result_, which reference the `mainEntity` from `sameAs` and the download location in `distribution`.

 Example: